StuartCox3107/meetings-reimagined/README.md

 ---
 ## Credits

-* Richard Wells_lead for the README Deployment section
+* Richard Wells_lead for the README.md Deployment section
 * Code for image carousel control and navbar toggler taken directly from Bootstrap example code
 * Modal for form sending pop-up taken from WS3 Schools
 * Images: Warehouse images are owned images, all other images from Shutterstock paid account